Changissnz/selfinterest/README.md

 questionable justice.
 One of the major distinguishing traits of Christianity, as practiced, is its expression that runs contrary to doctrine such as the Islamic prohibition of depicting Allah.
-This Islamic prohibition encourages an appreciation for the lack of definitional represention, in certain respects.
+This Islamic prohibition encourages an appreciation for the lack of definitional representation, in certain aspects.
 What becomes murky to develop rational conclusions on is how this affects aspects such as technology development, as well as ways of thinking and acting, since all else is not equal by specific quality.
 Both faiths started off as being regional, but Europe came to